kartoza/prj.app/deployment/README-docker.md

 ```
 cd deployment
-# allow pg volume to be written to
-sudo chmod -R a+rwX pg/postgres_data/
 make deploy
 sudo chmod -R a+rwX static
 ```

-Now point your browser at the ip of the web container on port 8080 or to the host port mapping as defined in the fig.yml file.
+Now point your browser at the ip of the web container on port 8080 or to the host port mapping as defined in the docker-compose.yml file.

 To make a superuser account do: